CiscoDevNet/api-insights-openapi-rulesets/README.md

 These custom rulesets are implemented using [Spectral](https://github.com/stoplightio/spectral) open source linter.

-Note: In addition to the above rulesets [API Insights](https://github.com/cisco-developer/api-insights) also includes an "Inclusive Language" analyzer. [cisco-open/inclusive-language project](https://github.com/cisco-open/inclusive-language) is a collection of tools and resources for working on eliminating biased language.
+Note: In addition to the above rulesets you may want to consider an "Inclusive Language" analyzer.
+Check the [cisco-open/inclusive-language project](https://github.com/cisco-open/inclusive-language) for a collection of tools and resources for working on eliminating biased language.
+See also linter projects like [Woke](https://getwoke.tech) and [AlexJS](https://alexjs.com/).

 ## Installation